eshnaidm/portfolio/PoE2-Playable-Ad.md

 After character selection, the player spawns in a graveyard surrounded by stone fences and objects.

 ### Graveyard

-Basic layout showing monster spawns and player area.
+The player spawns in a small, enclosed graveyard area surrounded by stone fences.
+Various decorative objects populate the space, enhancing immersion.

 ![How the graveyard should look](https://i.imgur.com/ACSQz1U.png)

 ### Merchant’s Shop
-- Animated stall
-- "Sell" cube: walking the character there sells all loot
-- Gold animation plays
+    - Sell collected loot automatically when entering the shop area.
+    - Visuals show gold transferring to the player.

 ### Blacksmith’s Shop
-- Animated stall with an "Upgrade" cube
-- Standing inside upgrades weapon if player has enough gold
-- Upgrade cost increases, ends with "Max" label
+    - Stand in the upgrade cube with enough gold to level up weapon.
+    - Each upgrade increases power and cost.
+    - Final upgrade changes "Upgrade" label to "Max".

 ![How the shops area should look](https://i.imgur.com/ezVuxaJ.png)